 BlackRock, including its iShares exchange-traded fund business, is the largest asset management firm in the world based on assets under management.

 Base salaries for its associates and VPs appear to be competitive, while its portfolio management associates, portfolio managers and managing directors all seem to be well-compensated.

-Pimco placed seventh on our list of the top asset management firms everyone wants to work for.
-The Newport Beach, California-based firm has long be one of the most highly respected fixed income managers in the world, although in May investors removed around $1bn from its flagship Total Return Fund, one of the biggest bond mutual funds.
-Whether or not such outflows will impact compensation remains to be seen, but Pimco is cutting close to 70 jobs – approximately 3% of the workforce – and closing six funds with around $260m under management.
+Pimco has long be one of the most highly respected fixed income managers in the world, although last year investors removed around $1bn from its flagship Total Return Fund, one of the biggest bond mutual funds.
+Pimco cut close to 70 jobs – approximately 3% of the workforce – and closing six funds with around $260m under management.
 However, it has bounced back this year under the leadership of Manny Roman.

 The fund manager has a wide range of job titles that pull in healthy six-figure salaries.

 As might be expected from the notoriously secretive firm, very few of its most senior executives have provided data to Glassdoor, although plenty of junior and mid-level personnel have done so.
 Capital Group’s investment analysts in particular appear to be very well-compensated.